abingham/docopt-subcommands/README.md

     that subcommand.
  3. You register your handler functions with the names of the subcommands which will invoke them.
- 4. You provide a program name, version string, and (optionally) a top-level documentation string.
+ 4. You provide a program name and (optionally) a top-level documentation string.

 Then `docopt-subcommands` does the work of stitching everything together into a subcommand-driven program.
 Here's how it looks (from the included